Shipuli/masters-thesis-pipeline/README.md

 1. `python cli.py` which is a command line api for the different population options.
 Check cli.py main-method for different arguments the program takes.
 2. `export FLASK_APP=server.py && export FLASK_ENV=development && python -m flask run` which is a http server api for the same options.
 Implements http interface for the population methods.

+### Processor

+Works the same way as the worker but without the command line option.
+Just select the processor subfolder instead of worker subfolder and  replace the server.py with processor.py.

 ### Server